Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Introduction

 \section{Introduction}

-Deep clustering is gaining considerable attention as it can learn representation of images and perform clustering in an end-to-end fashion.
-Remarkably, contrastive learning-based methods~\citep{wang2021unsupervised,van2020scan,li2020prototypical,li2021contrastive,tao2021clustering,tsai2020mice,niu2021spice} have become the main thrust to advance the representation of images on several complex benchmark datasets, significantly contributing to the clustering performance.
-In addition, some contrastive learning methods such as MoCo~\citep{he2020momentum} and SimCLR~\citep{chen2020simple} usually require specially designed losses~\citep{wang2021unsupervised,li2020prototypical,li2021contrastive,tao2021clustering,tsai2020mice} or an extra pre-training stage for more discriminative representations~\citep{van2020scan,niu2021spice}.
+Deep clustering is gaining considerable attention as it aims to learn the representation of images and perform clustering in an end-to-end fashion.
+The main thrust to advance deep clustering is the self-supervised representation learning, including contrastive learning~\cite{he2020momentum,chen2020simple} and non-contrastive learning~\cite{grill2020bootstrap,chen2021exploring}.

-Although achieving promising clustering results, contrastive learning requires a large number of negative examples to achieve the instance-wise discrimination in an embedding space where all instances are well-separated.
-The constructed negative pairs usually require a large batch size~\citep{chen2020simple}, memory queue~\citep{he2020momentum}, or memory bank~\citep{wu2018unsupervised}, which not only bring extra computational cost but also give rise to class collision issue~\citep{saunshi2019theoretical}.
-Here, the class collision issue refers to that different instances from the same semantic class are regarded as negative pairs, hurting the representation learning for clustering.
-A question naturally arises: \emph{are negative examples necessary for deep clustering?}